aberkie/transit/README.md

 ## Field Types
-Transit comes with two Field Types, one for stations and one for lines.
+Transit comes with two Field Types, Metro Stations and Metro Lines.
 Use them as you would any other field in Craft on any entry type.
 ![New field view](/resources/screenshots/new_field.jpg?raw=true "Create a new field")

+## Uses
+In an entry template that contains a Metro Station field, use Transit to get station information and real-time next train predictions.

+### getStationInformation(station_code)

+`{% set station_information = craft.transit.getStationInformation(entry.yourMetroStationFieldHandle) %}`